jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)
 [View the Consolidated Changelog Document from 1.24.0 to 1.25.0](/patches_and_info/changelog_from_v1.24.md)

-dev update 12/06/2025
+Dev updates - These are very small "stealth patches" that address bugs so minor or narrow that they do not call for a new revision.
+- 1/6/2026 - Fixed text box border not disappearing fully on party menu in battle and slightly improved in-battle "poof" on forgetting a move
-- Fixed a missingno glitch encounter when surfing in cerulean cave bottom floor (affects master blue_jp patches only)
+- 12/06/2025 - Fixed a missingno glitch encounter when surfing in cerulean cave bottom floor (master blue_jp patches only)

-dev update 12/02/2025
-- Fixed the ss anne tournament flag not clearing when blacking out
+- 12/02/2025 - Fixed the ss anne tournament flag not clearing when blacking out

-dev update 10/31/2025
-- Fixed fossil mon secret move tutor not activating of helix fossil chosen and also fixed some text issues
+- 10/31/2025 - Fixed fossil mon secret move tutor not activating if helix fossil chosen and also fixed some text issues

-dev update 10/26/2025
-- Oak's parcel now removed from bag via RemoveItemByID, fixing potential for item to not be removed in some cases
+- 10/26/2025 - Oak's parcel now removed from bag via RemoveItemByID, fixing potential for item to not be removed in some cases

 v1.25.0
 - The overworld Cut SFX now syncs up better with the animation